 What COVID-19 protections do you have in place for in-person lessons?

-I am vaccinated against covid-19, but will continue to follow all safety precautions.
-I will be wearing a high quality mask for the duration of our lesson and will require all students do the same.
-If you arrive without a mask or with a poor-fitting one, I will have disposable masks available for you.
-Before entering the studio, I will check your temperature and have you verbally confirm that you are low-risk according to a standard list of health check questions.
-I have a high capacity air purifier that will be on 24/7 and will open windows when the weather allows.
+I am vaccinated and boosted against COVID-19 and will continue to follow recommended safety precautions.
+I am happy to wear a mask for any lesson.
+I have a high capacity air purifier that will be on 24/7.
 Students and teachers will use hand sanitizer when starting and ending a lesson.
 Between students, I will sanitize all contact surfaces and change the sheet on the bodywork table.

 If you have ANY concerns about your COVID-19 risk or exposure, please text me to cancel or re-schedule your lesson.
-You will not be charged for lessons cancelled due to coronavirus risk concerns.
+You will not be charged for lessons cancelled due to coronavirus concerns.

 Where are you located and where do I park?

 I teach in my home studio in North Austin, off McNeil Drive, between Hwy 183 and Parmer Lane.
 The address is 12603 Blackfoot Trail, Austin, TX 78729.

 When you are on McNeil Drive, be prepared to turn north onto Blackfoot trail between Oak Knoll and Technology Blvd.
 After you turn, it is the first house on the right, so you can pull to the side of the road immediately.
 Please park on the street directly in front of the house.

 What should I wear to an Alexander lesson?